 Most readers here, especially the ones in science enjoy–and desperately need–their morning coffee.
 I’ve seen some striking posts (here and here - note the caffeine consumption map with the number of researchers map) on the internet lately showing the correlation between science and caffeine.
 Not surprisingly to me, wherever there are scientists, there is a lot of caffeine consumed.
 And, a scientist also happens to be #1 the profession with the greatest caffeine consumption.
 But, if you are drinking your morning coffee at 8 AM is that really the best time?
 The circadian rhythm of cortisol production would suggest not.

 Drug tolerance is an important subject, especially in the case of caffeine since most of us overuse this drug.
 Therefore, if we are drinking caffeine at a time when your cortisol concentration in the blood is at its peak, you probably should not be drinking it.
 This is because cortisol production is strongly related to your level of alertness and it just so happens that cortisol peaks for your 24 hour rhythm between 8 and 9 AM on average (Debono et al., 2009).
 Therefore, you are drinking caffeine at a time when you are already approaching your maximal level of alertness naturally.
-One of the key principles of pharmacology is use a drug when it is needed (although I’m sure some scientists might argue that caffeine is always needed).
+One of the key principles of pharmacology is to use a drug when it is needed (although I’m sure some scientists might argue that caffeine is always needed).
 Otherwise, we can develop tolerance to a drug administered at the same dose.
 In other words, the same cup of morning coffee will become less effective and this is probably why I need a shot of espresso in mine now.
 Although your cortisol levels peak between 8 and 9 AM, there are a few other times where–on average–blood levels peak again and are between noon to 1 PM, and between 5:30 to 6:30 PM.
 In the morning then, your coffee will probably be the most effective if you enjoy it between 9:30 AM and 11:30 AM, when your cortisol levels are dropping before the next spike.
 Originally, when I heard a lecture on this topic, the professor said that since light is the strongest zeitgeber he suggested driving into work without sunglasses on.
 This would allow for stronger signals to be sent along the retinohypothalamic tract to stimulate the SCN and increase your morning cortisol production at a faster rate.
 I still tend to drive with them on since I feel blinded by the sun in the morning.
-However, on mornings when it is partially cloudy out and I did not get a lot of sleep, I drive with them off because this will help me feel more alert than if I was shielding what little sunlight was available.
+However, on mornings when it is partially cloudy out and I did not get a lot of sleep, I drive with them off because this might help me feel more alert than if I was shielding what little sunlight was available.
 I thought this an important post for anyone but especially with the upcoming Society for Neuroscience annual conference in San Diego.
-Now us conference attendees should know just when to enjoy their coffee to stay alert for all of the new neuroscience!
+Now us conference attendees should know just when to enjoy our coffee to stay alert for all of the new neuroscience!

 Debono M, Ghobadi C, Rostami-Hodjegan A, Huatan H, Campbell MJ, Newell-Price J, Darzy K, Merke DP, Arlt W, & Ross RJ (2009).
 Modified-release hydrocortisone to provide circadian cortisol profiles.
 The Journal of clinical endocrinology and metabolism, 94 (5), 1548-54 PMID: 19223520